Are you eligible for asylum in the United States?

-You can apply for asylum in the US if you have a “well-founded fear of persecution” in your country based on (1) political opinion, (2) religion, (3) race, (4) nationality, or (5) membership in a particular social group.
+You qualify for asylum in the US if you have been persecuted or have a “well-founded fear of persecution” in your country based on (1) political opinion, (2) religion, (3) race, (4) nationality, or (5) membership in a particular social group.

 If you are outside the US, you may apply for refugee status based on these same criteria.
 Your fear of persecution must be either by the government of your country or by a group that the government is unable or unwilling to control.

 If you are able to establish past persecution, a presumption arises that you have established a well-founded fear of persecution.
 The burden of proof shifts to the government to demonstrate that circumstances have changed and that you no longer have a well-founded fear of persecution or that you could avoid persecution by relocating in another part of your country and that it would be reasonable for you to do so.